3270io/3270Connect/docs/index.md

 ## Conclusion

 The 3270Connect command-line utility is a powerful tool for automating terminal emulator interactions.
 This documentation is here to help you make the most of it.
-If you have any questions or need assistance, feel free to reach out to the community or refer to the [GitHub repository](https://github.com/yourusername/3270Connect) for more details.
+If you have any questions or need assistance, feel free to reach out to the community or refer to the [GitHub repository](https://github.com/3270io/3270Connect) for more details.

 Let's get started with 3270Connect!

 ## Video example

-Lorem ipsum dolor sit amet
+Video examples coming soon...

 ![type:video](https://www.youtube.com/embed/LXb3EKWsInQ)